cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Skill Development**

 * Develop skill in generating positive self-feelings quickly and for longer durations
-* Foster rapid evocation of positive self-states: see how quickly patient can access positive feelings about themselves
+* **Foster rapid evocation of positive self-states**: see how quickly patient can access positive feelings about themselves
-* Extend duration of positive self-states: notice that patient can hold positive feelings for longer periods
+* **Extend duration of positive self-states**: notice that patient can hold positive feelings for longer periods
 * Set goal to hold positive self-feelings for longer durations in and outside therapy sessions
 * Help patient generalize positive self-feelings to other situations
 * Use anchoring scale to promote metacognitive awareness of positive self-feelings and self-esteem